 In a study funded by the National Institute for Occupational Safety and Health for the Center for Construction Research and Training (formerly known as The Center to Protect Workers’ Rights), there are various elements in concrete that can cause skin irritation or burns in addition its basic alkaline composition.

-Allergic contact dermatitis (ACD) can result when skin becomes sensitized to the chromium salts in cement, such as hexavalent chromium or other trace metals.
+Allergic contact dermatitis (ACD) can result when skin becomes sensitized to the chromium salts in cement.
+These salts include hexavalent chromium or other trace metals.
 The onset is two to seven days after exposure, when the skin begins to sting, hurt, itch, form blisters, scabs, develop fissures, get red and become swollen.
 In addition to the immediate on-site treatments above, it’s important to seek medical attention for ACD because you can remain sensitized for years after this exposure.
 Treatment can include antibiotics for infections, astringent soaks, topical or systemic corticosteroids, antihistamines, and continual washing with pH-neutral cleaners.

 Irritant contact dermatitis (ICD) can result from the combination of wetness, chemical corrosiveness and the abrasiveness of concrete.
 This represents 90 to 95 percent of all burn cases.
 Common symptoms include itching, dry flaking skin, pain, redness, swelling, small blisters, or wheals (itchy red circles with a white center).
 On-site treatment should include washing hands and affected areas with pH-neutral cleaners.
 Add vinegar to neutralize alkalinity and wash well.